philippinespire/pire_lcwgs_data_processing/salarias_fasciatus/README.md

 To test the resolution of these settings, we first ran `ngsLD.sbatch` on CHR01 beagles with minMaf settings of 0.05, 0.1, 0.2, & 0.3 for Alb. and Contemp. samples.

+*Note: $NumSITES is found from counting the number of lines in the .pos file (wc -l)

 This is the code I ran:

 ```bash